Albert-Health/Java-Challenge/answers.md

 Repository and Service classes added.

 #### C - Expose data with a RESTful API

+Controllers added.
+(Used RequestParams to ease of use with Postman.)\
+Check for conflicts when creating new slot.\
+Check for trying to book user's own slot.\
+Exception types created.

+Exception messages are written directly to response instead of JSON as it shows the message clear on Postman.

+Importable postman collection added to main directory.

 #### D - Scheduled Task
 #### E - Improvements